monerodocs/md/docs/public-address/subaddress.md

 As accounts are only groupings of subaddresses, they themselves do not have an address.

 Accounts are deterministically derived from the root private key along with subaddresses.

-As of September 2018 accounts are only supported by the CLI wallet and missing from GUI wallet.

 Accounts are similar to subaccounts in your classic bank account.
 There is a very important difference though.
 In Monero funds don't really sit on accounts or public addresses.
 Public addresses are conceptually a gateway or a routing mechanism.
 Funds sit on transactions' unspent outputs.
 Thus, a single transaction can - in principle - aggregate and spend outputs from multiple addresses (and by extension from multiple accounts).
 The CLI or GUI wallet may not directly support creating such transactions for simplicity.